gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     Holds per-user runtime state that should be cleared when the server restarts.

+    If the `$PULSE_RUNTIME_PATH` environment variable is set, it specifies the path of the runtime directory.
+Otherwise, if the `$XDG_RUNTIME_DIR` environment variable is set, the runtime directory path is set to `"$XDG_RUNTIME_DIR/pulse"` instead (typically somewhere in `"/run"`).

-    Usually, the home directory contains a symlink to the runtime directory, which is located in `/tmp`.
+    If non of these environment variables are set, the runtime directory is created in `"/tmp"`, and a symlink to it is created in the home directory.
 The symlink name includes the [machine id](http://man7.org/linux/man-pages/man5/machine-id.5.html).

-    However, another path may be specified via the `$PULSE_RUNTIME_PATH` environment variable.
-If it's not set, but the `$XDG_RUNTIME_DIR` environment variable is set, the runtime directory path is set to `"$XDG_RUNTIME_DIR/pulse"` instead (typically somewhere in `"/run"`).

     Contains:
     * sockets files